 From the introduction on our main page:

 Our criteria for inclusion are a diagnosis of autism and outstanding/extraordinary achievements in at least one field as judged by our Board as well as some “continuity” of achievements.
 Our definition of genius is “creativity and eminent achievement” as mentioned in this Wikipedia article.
+We take this seriously as the word “genius” is widely misused by neurotypicals these days.
 All the members of our Board are on the spectrum and are professionals in different fields.
 Please provide links and as many details as possible when nominating somebody.
 You may also nominate yourself.
 In spite of our efforts we don’t know everybody, so please do not hesitate to contact us if you think someone who isn’t included yet should be included.
 We particularly appreciate nominations of people who are usually not represented on English websites, as it might be otherwise more difficult for us to find them and we would like to give them the recognition they deserve too.
-Our email address is towards the bottom of our main page.
+Our email address is ahof_ceos at aol.com.

 As we said above, our Hall is also only for autistic people and you need to have been diagnosed to be included.
 We also need some sort of continuity of achievements and commitment over the years as well as a conspicuous body of work, in particular for artists.
 Those featured in books and who have not been officially diagnosed are 1) featured in books on autism/Asperger Syndrome (like Michael Fitzgerald’s books) and 2) they have mostly lived and died before Asperger Syndrome even existed, so obviously they could not be diagnosed, but we still wanted to draw the attention on them because according to experts if they had lived in our time they would most probably have been diagnosed.
-Prof. Fitzgerald for example analyzed the lives of some geniuses in detail in his books (he is an Irish psychiatrist) and concluded that they did fulfill the major criteria for Asperger Syndrome.
+Prof. Fitzgerald (an Irish psychiatrist) for example analyzed the lives of some historical geniuses in detail in his books and concluded that they did fulfill the major criteria for Asperger Syndrome (and explains why).
 The names of these geniuses are preceded by a hashtag.
 In our blog, on the other hand, we feature both members of our Hall of Fame and other extraordinary autistic people.